jnccd/discord-bot/README.md

 Command        | Description
 ---------------|--------------
-edit | This is a little more advanced command which allows you to chain together functions that were made specific for this command.
-For more information type **°edit**.
 9ball | Decides your fate
-animalCrossing | Finds an animal crossing npc bf | Brainfuck Interpreter c# | Run csharp code chess | Play chess circleIsYou | You are a circle :0 embed | Posts an embed emojiUsage | Which emojis are actually used on this server? environment | Prints bot environment info
+animalCrossing | Finds an animal crossing npc bf | Brainfuck Interpreter c# | Run csharp code chess | Play chess circleIsYou | You are a circle :0 edit | This is a more advanced command which allows you to chain together functions that were made specific for this command.
+For more information type **°edit**. embed | Posts an embed emojiUsage | Which emojis are actually used on this server? environment | Prints bot environment info